ucsb-cs156/w22/_lab/jpa01.md

 | String	| toString() | return a string in csv format, in the order name,price,cateogry. <br> For example: `"Small Poke Bowl,1049,Poke Bowls"`<br>In this case, the price is unformatted; just an integer number of cents. |
 {:.table .table-sm .table-striped .table-bordered}

+## Checking the tests

+To check the code against the tests that you've written, use:

+* `mvn test`

+Interpreting the output can be

 # Step 3: Learning about Test Coverage